viega/hatrack/README.md

 ## Getting started

-Right now, there's no high-level interfaces yet.
+Right now, there are no high-level interfaces yet.
 Each algorithm has a low-level interface you can use.
+This means:

+1) That the implementations don't memory-manage the ITEMS stored in the hash table.

+2) That the implementations don't run a hash function for you-- you pass in a hash value that you're already calculated.
+We do supply XXHASH3-128, as a fast and appropriate hash (see hash.h for an API to it that we use in testing).

+   This allows you to decide if you want to cache hashes with objects, use different kinds of functions for different kinds of data types, etc.

+I'll produce some developer documentation on using the API soon.
+Right now, the source code is documented; start by looking at refhat to understand the basic API structure.

 For general purpose use, witchhat is your best bet (at least when you have a 128-bit CAS operation; I've not yet tested it on legacy